rlsnider/myMilestoneProject1/README.md

 --I'd like to give a big thank you to https://riddles.com.
 This is were some of the questions came from.
 --W3Shcools for their clear and concise tutoritals on CSS, HTML and JavaScript.
 --YouTuber Steve Griffith whose short online lessons give me great insight into how JavaScript works by using extremely well scripted tutorials.
---A big shout out to Hert Niks for his beautiful picture I used as a background.
+--A big shout out to Hert Niks for his beautiful picture I used as a background that was uploaded from unsplash.